PavelSozonov/openai-api-gateway/README.md

 ## Usage

 After starting the containers, the API gateways will be available on the specified ports.
-Adjust the environment variables in the `docker-compose.yaml` and `docker-compose-azure.yaml` files as needed.
+Adjust the environment variables in the `.env` and `.env-azure` files as needed.

 ## License